 Federal Work-Study is a federally funded program designed to help create jobs for students who have qualified for financial assistance and who need to work in order to attend college.
+To be eligible for Federal Work-Study a student must be enrolled in at least 6 credit hours and be in good academic standing.
 The jobs are located in various departments and offices on campus.
 Under present arrangements, students may work ten to nineteen hours per week during the regular academic semester until the awarded amount has been earned.
 Some students are eligible to work between semesters and during vacation periods.